laurabrugger/laurabrugger.github.io/content/authors/admin/_index.md

 ## About My Work

-Dr. Laura Brugger (she/her) is a socio-environmental researcher and policy analyst at Washington University in St. Louis.
+Dr. Laura Brugger (she/her) is a socio-environmental researcher and policy analyst, and is the Conservation Data & Policy Advisor at the Nature Conservancy.
 Her work focuses on understanding how climate and environmental change affect ecosystems and communities, and how rigorous, data-driven analysis can inform practical decisions under climate stress.
 She uses spatial analysis, GIS, and climate-risk modeling to integrate environmental and social data and produce decision-relevant insights that support climate adaptation, conservation, and resilience planning.
 Recent projects examine disaster risk, environmental exposure, and ecosystem resilience, with applications spanning climate risk assessment and nature-based solutions.
 Laura leads interdisciplinary research initiatives and collaborates with government and nonprofit partners to translate complex analyses into applied outputs, including maps, briefs, and peer-reviewed publications.
 She also serves on the Board of the [Missouri Coalition for the Environment](https://moenvironment.org/), supporting advocacy for clean water, clean air, clean energy, and a healthy environment in Missouri.

 {{< icon name="hero/document-text" >}}&nbsp;<a href="/files/brugger-cv.pdf"  target="_blank">Academic CV</a> | {{< icon name="hero/document-text" >}}&nbsp;<a href="/files/brugger-resume.pdf" target="_blank">Resume</a>